banner image

 The longer explanation is that many healthcare providers are moving to a cash-pay model now because insurance companies notoriously dictate the way we can serve our patients.
 They even control how you are diagnosed and put that on your permanent health record.
 Essentially, insurance compromises our ability to serve you in the best way possible.

-For patients, many people have high premiums and very high deductibles that are seldom met within the year.
+For patients, many people have high premiums and very high deductibles that are seldomly met within the year.
 This is especially true for those who prefer natural/holistic health and don't see conventional doctors very much.
 If you don't meet your deductible, you'd be paying the full cash rate, or close to it, for most or all of the year anyway.

 There's also sometimes confusion with what insurance will cover.
 They tend to change their minds.
 A lot of patients have ended up with unexpected bills over this.